-Multi-Criteria Decision Making (MCDM) is a decision-making method consisting of theories, processes, and analytical methods for decision making that involve uncertainty, dy 36 nics, and multi-criteria aspects of the decision.
+Multi-Criteria Decision Making (MCDM) is a decisionmaking method consisting of theories, processes, and analytical methods for decision making that involve uncertainty, dynamics, and multi-criteria aspects of the decision.
 Multi-Criteria Decision Making (MCDM) is the terminology used in solving problems where the MCDM approach is expected to get the best alternative [13].